theRealDadsdy/Desmos-Userscript/Desmos Programming Language/README.md

 \> 30: Append instruction to Command
 ## More info about Command
 Command is translated into ascii characters and interpreted as a LaTeX math expression. (it is recomended, however to use ( instead of \right(, and same for ), [, ], {, and }.)
 Any unmatched parenthisis will have their opposites added to the other side of the expression.
-Currently the same is not true for brakets and braces.
+Currently the same is not true for braces.